xcore/sw_serial_to_ethernet/doc/using_the_application.rst

 #.
 Mozilla Firefox

-Device Configuration using Telnet interface
+Device configuration using telnet interface
 -------------------------------------------

 Telnet client can also be used for uart configuration or passing client data to uart channels (and vice versa).
 These are described as follows:

-Uart Configuration
+Uart configuration
 ++++++++++++++++++

 A separate telnet socket (default configured to port 23) is used for configuring uart channels via telnet client.